Teresa Łubieńska: Biography

-Fatal attack
+Assassination

 Teresa Łubieńska was stabbed five times on the evening of 24 May 1957 on the eastbound Piccadilly line platform at Gloucester Road, in an unprovoked attack on her way home from dinner with friends in Ealing.
 Until the previous stop at Earl's Court, she had been in the company of a Polish army chaplain, Fr.
 K. Krzyżanowski (himself a survivor of Dachau concentration camp).
 A few days before her death, she had told friends that she had been to the police to tell them that she felt threatened and that her life could be at risk.
 The Police subsequently carried out 18,000 interviews in the course of their murder investigations.
 Her death remains a mystery.
 Teresa Łubieńska died in St Mary Abbots Hospital, Kensington in the night of 25 May 1957.
 She was buried at Brompton Cemetery in London.

 In 2021, the case was the subject of Episode 6 of Railway Murders.